quasarframework/quasar-framework.org/source/components/datatable.md

 ### Grid Mode
 *Requires Quasar v0.17+*

-Notice we'll be using a Vue scoped slot called `item` to define how each record (the equivalent of a row in non-grid mode) should look like.
+Notice we'll be using a Vue scoped slot called `item` to define how each record (the equivalent of a row in non-grid mode) should look.
 This allows you total freedom.

 The code below is the equivalent of the demo.
 Feel free to tweak however you want as all the QTable features are available in grid mode too.
-In the example below, we hide the header, but you can show it should you want -- user will be able to sort the data by columns etc.
+In the example below, we hide the header, but you can show it should you want -- the user will be able to sort the data by columns etc.

 ```html
 <q-table